-Imagine a fitting room with a "smart" mirror.
-It can suggest jeans to go with the red shirt you brought in.
-It snaps a video.
-It can allow you to compare the image side-by-side with other colorful shirts you try on.
+Imagine a fitting room with a "smart" mirror that suggests jeans to go with the red shirt you brought in.
+It snaps a video so you can compare the image side-by-side with other colorful shirts you try on.
 It might even show you how the shirt will fit without having to change.

 A handful of primarily upscale retailers, including Neiman Marcus and Nordstrom, are testing versions of this high-tech fitting room.
-Experts say the masses will be able to try these innovations at more stores in the next few years.
-It will happen as the technology gets cheaper.
+And experts say the masses will be able to try these innovations at more stores in the next few years as the technology gets cheaper.

-This trend is a way stores aim to catch up to online rivals like Amazon.com.
-Online, companies are able to gather information on which items shoppers browse.
-The companies can use that to recommend other products.
-The new technology that enables physical stores to collect much of the same data as online retailers raises privacy questions.
-But executives say customers are offered a choice and the data is protected.
+This trend is a way stores aim to catch up to online rivals like Amazon.com that are able to gather information on which items shoppers browse and use it to recommend other products.
+The new technology that enables physical stores to collect much of the same data as online retailers raises privacy questions, but executives say customers are offered a choice and the data is protected.

 Stores are tapping into the significant role the often-forgotten fitting room can play in purchase decisions.
-While 36 percent of store browsers wind up buying something, 71 percent of shoppers who try on clothes in the fitting room become buyers.
-That is according to Paco Underhill, a retail consultant.
-Yet the typical fitting room isn't always inviting.
-Only about 28 percent of shoppers even walk into a dressing room of a typical clothing chain, Underhill says.
+While 36 percent of store browsers wind up buying something, 71 percent of shoppers who try on clothes in the fitting room become buyers, according to Paco Underhill, a retail consultant.
+Yet the typical fitting room isn't always inviting: Only about 28 percent of shoppers even walk into a dressing room of a typical clothing chain, Underhill says.

 "The dressing room experience in many places has been close to miserable," Underhill said.
 "There's bad lighting.
 They're dirty.
 And they have poor service."

 Some companies are working to change that impression.
-Later this year, Big Space, a technology company, plans to test a new mirror at an undisclosed clothing chain.
-It will recognize the gender of a customer and make recommendations based on that.
-Customers will also be able to request or purchase items directly from the mirror.
-They can even have them shipped.
+Later this year, Big Space, a technology company, plans to test a new mirror at an undisclosed clothing chain that recognizes the gender of a customer and makes recommendations based on that information.
+Customers will also be able to request or purchase the items directly from the mirror and have them shipped.

 Other technologies are already being tested in stores.
 In recent years, stores including Bloomingdale's and Top Shop have tested technology that enable shoppers to see how they look in an outfit without trying it on.